mecid/mecid.github.io/_posts/2022-03-17-functional-core-imperative-shell-in-swift-unidirectional-flow.md

 }
 ```

 And here is the example code showing how to implement a middleware.
 As you can see, we intercept the action fed into the store, make an async request, and provide another action to the system.
+We also can easily write integration test by mocking *TimerDependencies* type.

 ```swift
 import SwiftUI